smeerpate/SACLeptonRPi/README.md

 ## Measuring method
 An estimation of the test person's core temperature is done by measuring the forehead temperature.
 This is done using an uncooled microbolometer.
 Based to the article *Investigation of the Impact of Infrared Sensors on Core Body Temperature Monitoring by Comparing Measurement Sites* (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7284737/) by Hsuan-Yu Chen, Andrew Chen and Chiachung Chen.

+### Initialization
+  * Set the Flux Linear parameters in the Thermal imaging sensor.
+This code is currently using the Thermal imaging sensor housing temperature as ambient temperature (also room for improvement)

+### Loop
   * Detect a face using a convolutional neural network implemented in openCV
   * Wait until the face is close enough by measuring its width
   * Set the region of interest (ROI) to the forehead region.
 This is currently done by taking the top 1/3rd of the returned face bounding box (room for improvement)
   * Map the region of interest to the Thermal imaging sensor image using an affine transform
-  * Perform a flat field calibration (FFC) on the Thermal imaging sensor if the last FFC happened more than 20" ago
+  * Perform a flat field calibration (FFC) on the Thermal imaging sensor on every measurement
-  * Set the Flux Linear parameters in the Thermal imaging sensor.
-This code is currently using the Thermal imaging sensor housing temperature as ambient temperature (also room for improvement)
   * Write the ROI to the Thermal imaging sensor via the CCI
-  * Read back temperatures from the Thermal imaging sensor via the CCI
+  * Read back temperatures from the Thermal imaging sensor via the CCI (3 times, every 0.5s)
   * Wait to go back to idle state until detected face is gone
   * The maximum temperature is taken as the temperature of the forehead